E-Shriniketan, Ashok Nagar, Road No. 10, Opposite Lakecity Mall, Udaipur (Raj.), 313001

 Read More: The Evolution of International Student Exchanges in the Digital Age

-Long-Term Skill Shortage List Work Visa
+Long-Term Skill Shortage List New Zealand work visa

 If your occupation is on New Zealand’s Long-Term Skill Shortage List, you have an advantage when applying for this visa.
 It’s designed to address skill shortages in specific industries.